Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-No one wants to spend money on health care when you don’t have to.
-With work, intramural kickball, school and that party for Etsy sellers, you don’t have the time to spend going to the doctor when you’re not sick.
-But, in fact, did you know that preventive services may be covered by your health plan at no out-of-pocket cost to you when you visit a clinic or see a doctor in your health plan’s network?
-Check out our Provider Finder tool to compare docs and find a PCP in your network.
+But here’s the rub: seeing the doctor when we’re not sick helps us fend off serious illnesses.
+It also helps catch them early when they can be more easily treated.
+Preventive services may be covered by your health plan at no out-of-pocket cost to you when you visit a clinic or doctor in your health plan’s network.
+Use our Provider Finder® tool to compare docs and find a primary care physician (PCP) in your network.

-The good news is, you have all the power to monitor your health now.
-Keep track of your health numbers below – trust me, your future self will thank you!
+Remember, you have the power to monitor your health now.
+Keep track of these key health numbers and your future self will thank you!

 Put your health first and make an appointment today with a primary care physician to have your numbers checked.